What credit score is needed to buy a house?

 What is a credit score?

-Your credit score is determined by the three credit reference agencies, Experian, Equifax and Callcredit.
+Your credit score is determined by the three credit reference agencies, Experian, Equifax and TransUnion.

-These agencies are all separate from each other, so they will each give you different scores.
-For example, your Experian score will be out of 999, whereas your Equifax score will be out of 700, and Callcredit’s is out of 710.
+These agencies are all separate from each other, so they'll each give you different scores.
+For example, your Experian score will be out of 999, whereas your Equifax score will be out of 700, and TransUnion’s is out of 710.

-It’s a good idea to check them all, but don’t worry if you’ve got a different score from each agency – as long as the information they have about you is correct, this won’t affect your ability to borrow.
+You may find you get a different score from each agency, but as long as the information they have about you is correct, this won't affect your ability to borrow.

 As a general rule, the smaller the mortgage deposit you have to put down, the better your credit score will need to be for lenders to accept your mortgage application.